Easy Marshmallow Popcorn Balls For Halloween

 Heat the mixture over medium heat, stirring constantly, until the marshmallows are just melted.
 Do not boil.

-Remove the pan from the heat and immediately pour the marshmallow mixture over the popcorn.
+Remove the pan from the heat and immediately pour the melted marshmallow mixture over the popcorn.

-Use a rubber spatula to mix and coat the popcorn in the marshmallow goo evenly.
+Use a rubber spatula to stir and coat the popcorn in the marshmallow goo evenly.

 Pour the mixture out onto the parchment paper lined sheet pan.
 Allow the mixture to cool slightly, going from hot to warm, the mixture should still be quite sticky.